buidler-labs/hashgraph-venin-docs/src.docs/markdown/guides/entities/file.md

 ### Why?

-Strato can store generic-content files using Hedera's File Service.
+Venin can store generic-content files using Hedera's File Service.
 This can be anything: from ascii text to binary files.
 Anything you want to store and are willing to pay Hedera's storage fee, the network will host it.

 :::info
 `LiveFile` is the basis of [`LiveJson`](./json.md) which is another type of file-content stored on Hedera, one dealing with structured JSON data.